brisacoder/llm-code-on-web-part1/README.md

 - **Part II**: Pyodide in the browser + Node/Express integration for running Python (LLM-generated) safely and interactively
 - **Part III**: Hardening and shipping - packaging strategies, caching, performance tips, and end-to-end workflows

+## Motivation and real‑world use cases

+Across drivers, fleet operators, and OEMs, the analytics questions are often concrete and time‑sensitive.
+An LLM can draft the exact snippet needed, but the loop only works if we can execute that code instantly, securely, and—ideally—without installing anything.
+Representative asks include:

+- Relating terrain to behavior: quantify how elevation ties to typical cruising speeds on segments or trips (e.g., correlations between altitude and mean speed per window).
+- Detecting steering events: repair gaps in heading/compass signals (forward-fill), compute absolute changes between samples, and flag sharp turns using a high‑percentile cutoff (top decile; roughly “bigger than about 45°”).
+- Understanding fleet usage: produce rollups of route coverage and driver behavior, alongside environmental context; include distribution plots and summary statistics for key metrics.
+- Verifying control targets: compute the fraction of time a measured signal (like fuel rail pressure) strays outside a narrow tolerance band around its setpoint (for example, beyond ±5%).
+- Checking wheel speed consistency: for each trip, assess variability across the four wheel sensors and report the maximum standard deviation observed.

+Why this drives the execution model:
+- The LLM supplies bespoke data‑science code on the fly; users expect near‑instant runs and quick iterations on prompts/visuals.
+- Data should remain local when possible, and execution must be sandboxed with tight capability control.
+- Running inside the browser via Pyodide/Wasm delivers zero‑install, portable, privacy‑preserving compute; heavier jobs can fall back to the same codepaths under Node/WASI.

 ## Why run LLM-generated Data Science code in the browser (Pyodide/Wasm)?

 - **Zero install friction**: users open a link and run code.
 No Conda, no system Python, no native compilers.